StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

     Bucket created successfully `minio-backup/sts-stackgraph-backup`.
     ```

-1. Upload the backup file created in step 2.1:
+1. Upload the backup file created in the previous step when [StackGraph data was exported](#export-stackgraph-data) from the Linux install:

     ```bash
     mc cp sts-export.graph minio-backup/sts-stackgraph-backup/